EQ Safety Benchmark · Ikwe.ai

 03

 These are behavioral questions.
 No content filter, bias audit, or compliance checklist answers them.
-That's the gap Ikwe was built to close.
+That's what Ikwe measures.

 One answer: is this system safe right now?